CMCD1996/Portfolio/uaic.md

 * Rebranded the club and built efficient marketing channels.
 * Passed a brand new 14 page constitution to meet legal requirements and introduce new initiatives:
     * Incorporated three UNSDGs to inform events (Good Health and Wellbeing, Gender Equality and Quality Education).
-    * Made a Diversity and Inclusion Director a mandatory executive role.
     * Created an advisory board to oversee long term vision, management structure, industry relationships and investor relations of UAIC.
 The board is currently under construction.

 ## **Bulletin**